kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 Show commits more recent or older than a specific date:
 - `git log --since="yesterday"`
 - `git log --since="2023-01-30T09:00:00" --until="2023-01-30T18:00:00"`

-## GitHub protocol comparison
-- plain Git, aka `git://github.com/`, does not add security beyond what Git itself provides.
-The server is not verified and you cannot push over it.
-Now Github permanently disabled the [unencrypted Git protocol](https://github.blog/changelog/2022-03-15-removed-unencrypted-git-protocol-and-certain-ssh-keys/).

-- HTTPS, aka `https://github.com/`, will always verify the server automatically, using certificate authorities.
-Uses password authentication for pushing, and still allows anonymous pull.
-If you have two-factor authentication enabled, you will use a personal access token instead of your regular password.

-- HTTP, aka `http://github.com/`, doesn't work with GitHub anymore.

-- SSH, aka `git@github.com:` or `ssh://git@github.com/`, uses public-key authentication.
-You have to generate a keypair, then add it to your GitHub account.
-Authentication is needed for all connections, so you always need a GitHub account – even to pull or clone.

 ## Organize multiple Git identities
 One awesome feature of the `.gitconfig` file is that you can conditionally include other config files.
 For every identity, you keep a separate gitconfig file and include it in the main `~/.gitconfig`.
 See an example: https://garrit.xyz/posts/2023-10-13-organizing-multiple-git-identities